gwhi94/owl/README.md

 Head to https://gwhi94.github.io/owl/ and sign in with a Google Account.

-This is App is in active development.
+This App is in active development.